 conda may be more suitable when you have external dependencies which cannot be packaged in a wheel.

-- Use twine to upload your package to PyPI (so it can be installed with pip) (tutorial)
+- Use twine to upload your package to the Python Package Index (PyPI) (so it can be installed with pip) (tutorial)

-- Packages should be uploaded to PyPI using the
+- Packages should be uploaded to PyPI using your own account

 - When distributing code through PyPI, non-python files (such as